Hundreds reporting internet problems in Sheffield as Sky broadband service disrupted

-Thousands of Sky broadband customers are reported to have suffered from problems getting online today, with Sheffield one of the areas reported to be affected.
+Thousands of Sky broadband customers were reported to have suffered from problems getting online today, with Sheffield one of the areas reported to be affected.

 The issues are reported to have began at around 7am today, July 28, and are affecting people in several parts of the country.